-The NOVA® Home Loans Arizona Bowl is in its second year and the Tucson community has been extremely supportive in bringing a bowl game back to the Old Pueblo.
+The NOVA® Home Loans Arizona Bowl is in its third year and the Tucson community has been extremely supportive in bringing a bowl game back to the Old Pueblo.

 The NOVA® Home Loans Arizona Bowl was sanctioned in March 2015 as the 41st NCAA college football game and the third bowl game staged in Arizona.
 Kicking off in December 2015, the NOVA® Home Loans Arizona Bowl will be the first-ever bowl game to have a digitally-focused broadcast strategy as orchestrated by primary media partner, Campus Insiders.
 The NOVA® Home Loans Arizona Bowl is dedicated to promoting community engagement and support in the Tucson area.

 In a tough fought game that delighted fans of both teams at various times, the Falcons of the United States Air Force Academy played a spectacular game after a rocky start to defeat the Jaguars of the University of South Alabama 45-21 in the second annual NOVA Home Loans Arizona Bowl.
 The Jaguars came out strong scoring a touchdown on the first play of the game and led the Falcons 21-3 early in the second quarter.
 The Falcons flew back and evened up the game at 21 a piece by halftime before coming out to score a touchdown in the first play of the second half.
 Air Force would ride the ground game all the way to the trophy from there.